-Here you will be able to see a lot of old kitchen cookware and other devices, and what is more interesting, another of the interesting technological features of the castle is the “fridge”, or better said a room for cooling the food.
+Here you will be able to see a lot of old kitchen cookware and other devices.
+Another of the interesting “technological features” of the castle is the “fridge”, or better said a room for cooling the food.

 There is no doubt that the cave protected the castle and all its inhabitants on a lot of levels.
 The kitchen was constructed in that specific location because of the presence of a big natural chimney of the cave.
 The temperature inside the cave is cold and constant, so the castle inhabitants used this section as a natural fridge.

 The castle worked as a little city, so that means that every little institution was inside.
 The chapel was located just next to the main bedroom and they were connected by a little window.
 Not because the ruler of the castle was lazy, but because his room was the warmest one in winter, so it was better to attend the mass from that comfy place 😉

 What is a knight without his sword, coat, and armor?
 A romantic person like Dante would tell you that the knight is in his braveheart and noble actions, but it is a fact that the armor is always impressive!